The importance of pollinators in the natural world cannot be overstated.

 22. Rosemary

 Great for nectar-feeding flies and butterflies, rosemary also attracts bees and other pollinators.
-Moreover, it blooms throughout the spring and summer, and sometimes even in the wintertime.
+Moreover, it blooms throughout the spring and summer, and sometimes even in the winter.

 Purchase rosemary seeds online.